DEVCodeWithAI/AGI-Framework-Why-IF/README.md

 ---

-### 🚫 2️⃣ Avoiding Bureaucracy & Restrictions
-- **High-performance AI GPUs require import clearance** & may raise **red flags**.
-- If an AI researcher in Vietnam suddenly buys multiple H100s, **it can raise questions**.
-- Instead of dealing with **paperwork & unnecessary delays**, I prefer direct sponsorship.

-🔥 **A gifted GPU allows me to focus on AGI development, not administrative hurdles.**

----

-### 🔍 3️⃣ Ensuring AGI Development Remains Independent
+### 🔍 1️⃣ Ensuring AGI Development Remains Independent
-- **I do not want AGI development to be tracked or controlled**.
+- **I do not want AGI development to be tracked or controlled.**
 - Sponsorship in the form of a **physical GPU gift** ensures complete independence.
 - This prevents **corporate or governmental oversight** from interfering with research.